nxp-imx/imx-sm/sm/doc/config.md

 - When the *api* key is used, it is replaced during processing with \<PROTO\> keys for each type of protocol resource found on the same line.
 - If no MBC/MRC resources are on the line then any *perm* key will be removed during processing.
-The value is also erplaced with the numerical value defined in the TRDC section in the SoC RM and listed below.
+The value is also replaced with the numerical value defined in the TRDC section in the SoC RM and listed below.
 - See the [LMM config file](@ref LMM_CONFIG) for start/stop commands associated with
   resource types.
 The parameter is of the format a|b|c where *a* is the order, *b* is